mechristenson/study-guides/csci585/final-study-guide.md

 10. GraphDBs
   - Data structure comprised of verticies and edges
   - Neo4j, Giraph, FlockDB, Tinkerpop
+  - Most flexible way to model any data

+11. Triple Store DB
+  - stores triples of subject, predicate (property), object (value) to define a directed binary relation
+  - Form of graphDB
+  - issue semantic queries to search db
+  - Stardog, SparkleDB
+  - Most flexible way to model any data

 #### Concepts
 1. Drivers of NoSQL Movement